gerrit1978/SMME-Development/sites/default/modules/README.txt

 5. hc_course_roadmap
 Small module that adds a "Choose Your Own" date to the "public courses" view (course detail node page)

+6. hc_currency
+Alters the currency format for Euros, to use point as thousands separator.

-6. hc_regions
+7. hc_regions
 This module provides the region-selection functionality, and adds a session variable containing the region (EU - US - ASIA) the user is surfing from.
 This module also provides the region-selection block.

-7. hc_subject
+8. hc_subject
 This module alters the "taxonomy page".
 Normally the list of nodes belonging to a particular taxonomy term (i.e. the "subject", e.g. ITIL), is hardcoded in taxonomy_term_page().
 This function is rewritten in this module for a more flexible node list.

-8. hc_subscribe
+9. hc_subscribe
 This module provides functionality for subscribing for a newsletter.
 Currently, Campaign Monitor is supported.

-9. hc_team
+10. hc_team
 This module provides a custom view mode, "team page" for the team page nodes in the view (only showing the image).
+This is deprecated, since now a thumbnail field is added, and this image is used instead of the header image.